A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Extended Ablation Study

 \subsection{The effect of Component A in Tiny-Imagenet}

 \paragraph{Analysis on Tiny-imagenet} We conduct experiments on Tiny-Imagenet, which is a simplified version of Large Scale Visual Recognition Challenge 2016 \citet{russakovsky2015imagenet}, with ResNet-18 (\cite{he2016deep}).
 We compare our plug-in methods against the standard version with random selection (dubbed 'vanilla') and existing sample selection strategies based on current metrics (such as forgetting events, gradient norm, and loss value).
-Across all these attacks upon Tiny-imagenet, \(50\%\) of the samples from the target class (representing \(0.25\%\) of the total samples) are poisoned, with the first class designated as the target class.
-Results can be seen in Tables 12\&13.
+Across all these attacks upon Tiny-Imagenet, \(50\%\) of the samples from the target class (representing \(0.25\%\) of the total samples) are poisoned, with the first class designated as the target class.
+Results can be seen in Tables 11\&12.

-Badnets-C achieves a \(38.96\%\) ASR under our proposed Res-square strategy, which is \(6.67\%\) higher than the current optimal traditional filtering metric (Forgetting Event).
-Blended-C achieves an attack success rate of \(43.93\%\) under our proposed Res-square strategy, which is \(3.34\%\) higher than the current optimal traditional filtering metric (Forgetting Event).
-Furthermore, we learn that Badnets-C reaches optimal attack effectiveness when adopting the more aggressive Res-square strategy on Tiny-ImageNet instead of the optimal strategy (Res-log) when trained on CIFAR10.
+Badnets-C with Res-square achieves \(38.96\%\) ASR, which is \(6.67\%\) higher than the current optimal metric (Forgetting Event).
+Blended-C with Res-square achieves \(43.93\%\) ASR, which is \(3.34\%\) higher than Forgetting Event.
+Furthermore, Badnets-C reaches optimal ASR when adopting the more aggressive Res-square strategy on Tiny-ImageNet instead of the optimal strategy (Res-log) when trained on CIFAR10.
 This indicates that in the Tiny-Imagenet dataset with more categories (200), Category Diversity should be highlighted when searching for the appropriate combination of Forgetting Event and Category Diversity in Component A. Most clean-label attacks exhibit ineffective performance in large datasets.
 For Tiny-ImageNet with 200 classes, the clean-label poisoning rate is constrained to be less than 0.005.
 In that case, \textbf{each part of the poisoning process must be meticulously designed, thereby highlighting the value of our proposed methods.}